TinPang/optimalCytosolicDensity_wholeCellModel/README.md

 16. volume fracton of metabolic enzyme M
 17. volume fracton of ribosome R

-**unit of concentraion: copy number per cubic micron
+‡unit of concentraion: copy number per cubic micron

 The code was tested on a machine with Debian GNU/Linux 10 (buster), installed with python 3.7.3, numpy 1.21.5, and scipy 1.7.3.